An adaptive ANOVA stochastic Galerkin method for partial differential equations with high-dimensional random inputs: Conclusion

 \section{Conclusion}

 In this work, we investigate the generalized polynomial chaos (gPC) expansion of component functions for the ANOVA decomposition, and present a concise form of the gPC expansion for each component function.
 With this formulation, we propose an adaptive ANOVA stochastic Galerkin method for solving partial differential equations with random inputs.
-The proposed method effectively selects basis functions in the stochastic space, enabling significant reduction in the dimension of the stochastic approximation space.
-Numerical simulations are conducted to demonstrate the effectiveness and efficiency of the proposed method.
+The proposed method effectively selects basis functions in the stochastic space, enabling significant reduction in the dimension of the stochastic approximation space. \guanjie{Compared with anchored ANOVA methods, the proposed approach avoids the difficulty for selecting proper anchor points, which are crucial for achieving efficient approximations in the context of anchored ANOVA methods.} Numerical simulations are conducted to demonstrate the effectiveness and efficiency of the proposed method.
 While our current focus is on selecting the basis in the stochastic space, future work will explore techniques for reducing computational costs in the physical space.